-Popular shades of 1940s nightwear include many shades of pink – in particular, tea rose (a kind of antique, dusky pink).
-Peach, pale blue and ivory were also popular.
+Popular shades of 1940s nightwear include many shades of pink – in particular, a dusty antique pink called tea rose.
+Peach, pale blue, and ivory were also popular.

 1950s Nightgowns- Pink, Pastels

-The 50s nightgown was a very pretty bias-cut gown with an empire waist and sleeveless, cap sleeves or long balloon sleeves.
-They came in long ankle length or tea lengths.
-In the early years, striped rayon in pink, blue or peach was popular.
+The 50s nightgown was a very pretty bias-cut gown with an empire waist and no sleeves, cap sleeves, or long balloon sleeves.
+They came in tea lengths or long ankle length.
+In the early years, striped rayon in pink, blue, or peach was popular.
 The later years preferred solid pastels and floral cotton prints.
 They were very flattering and quite popular today for vintage nightgown collectors.

-The babydoll nightie was the preferred outfit in summer while the two-piece pajama was common year-round.
+The babydoll nightie was the preferred outfit in summer, while the two-piece pajama was common year-round.
 Despite the 1950s nightgown’s pretty looks and soft materials, it was losing favor as the decade progressed.
-Thanks to the Asian inspiration for Beach Pajams in 1930s, they experience a revival in the bedroom in the 1950s.
+Thanks to the Asian inspiration for Beach Pajamas in the 1930s, they experienced a revival in the bedroom in the 1950s.

 “Mandarin” pajamas were pajama shirts with coordinating wide leg pajama pants underneath.
-Asian element likes prints button, collars and robes embellished pajamas for most of the decade.
-Other pajamas came in floral prints, candy stripes, polka dots, novelty themes, checks and mod two-tone combinations.
-They could be made form light or heavy materials for the different seasons.
+Asian elements like print buttons, collars, and robes embellished pajamas for most of the decade.
+Other pajamas came in floral prints, candy stripes, polka dots, novelty themes, checks, and mod two-tone combinations.
+They could be made from light or heavy materials for the different seasons.
 Some had tie belts and most had extra large patch pockets or a man style chest pocket.
 The difference between men’s and women’s pajamas by the end of the decade was minimal.

 One emerging new style in the late 50s was the ski pajama.
 They looked like long underwear with a high ribbed neck, sleeve and leg cuffs.
 They fit slim but not too tight.
 Most came in Nordic winter-y prints, chevron stripes, and Christmas themes.
 Today’s old fashioned pajama selection isn’t very different than 50s styles.

-While winter pajamas were modest summer pajamas and nightgowns, especially baby dolls were not.
+While winter pajamas were modest, summer pajamas and nightgowns — especially baby dolls — were not.
 This made wearing a robe a requirement.
 Only in the bedroom alone (or with a spouse) was a woman allowed to remove her robe.
-Even while sitting in bed reading she was probably wearing a bed jacket.
+Even while sitting in bed reading, she was probably wearing a bed jacket.
 It was a short, chest length robe that covered the top half of her body.
-It could be sheer chiffon but usually made of a warm quilted flannel.
-The pictured top bed jacket is knit into a bolero jacket, another warm option.
+It could be sheer chiffon but was usually made of a warm quilted flannel.
+The topmost pictured bed jacket is knit into a bolero jacket, another warm option.
 They were very handy to wear while in bed or white doing a nighttime and morning beauty routine.

 Vintage Pajamas and Robes